 You don't necessarily need to use competitive exclusion labels for all of your advertisers—just those who have expressed concern about their ads showing on the same page as similar products or services.
 However, be sure to communicate that this possibility is available for them as they may not be fully aware that Ad Manager has this feature.

 Competitive exclusion labels do not take into account the advertiser you specified in the order—they only prevent line items (or any advertiser) with the same label from showing ads on the same page.
-If your advertiser is fine with two (or more) if its line items showing on the same page, that have the same competitive exclusion label applied, you can enable the Same advertiser exception option.
+If your advertiser is fine with two (or more) if its line items showing on the same page, that have the same competitive exclusion label applied, you can activate the Same advertiser exception option.
 This options allows line items with the same advertiser to show on the same page, despite the line items having the same competitive exclusion label.

 Competitive exclusion labels depend on Google Marketing Platform cookies